Requirements for Azure Information Protection

 Office Professional Plus 2010 with Service Pack 2

-For information about which Office editions support the data protection service, see Applications that support Azure Rights Management data protection.
+For information about which Office editions support the protection service, see Applications that support Azure Rights Management data protection.

 Firewalls and network infrastructure